zenium-community/zenium/doc/build-freebsd.md

 See [dependencies.md](dependencies.md) for a complete overview.

-### 2. Clone Bitcoin Repo
+### 2. Clone Zenium Repo
-Now that `git` and all the required dependencies are installed, let's clone the Bitcoin Core repository to a directory.
+Now that `git` and all the required dependencies are installed, let's clone the Zenium Core repository to a directory.
 All build scripts and commands will run from this directory.
 ``` bash
 git clone https://github.com/zenium-community/zenium.git
 ```